nikkikobako/MS1-Go-Vegan/README.md

 9. Tested on Chrome browser :heavy_check_mark:
 10. Tested on Firefox browser :heavy_check_mark:
 11. Spell check all text using Word :heavy_check_mark:

+### Bugs Fixed <a name="bugs"></a>
+Most bugs in my code where simple to fix however the following where a little unusual
+* The challenge form did not show the dd/mm/yyyy for the date format on my mobile or tablet even though in the developement tools it did display.
+    My mentor helped and found an article which I used to fix the issue
+* The recipe page linked to the PDF's for each recipe in the developer tool but when the site was deployed it did not work, slack helped me pinpoint a location issue
+*

 :house:[ Table of Contents](#home)